 Create a seperate email address for trade show follow-ups so you don’t get lots of spam to your main email.

 Here are some tricks of the trade that will get you ahead of your competitors who also attended the trade show:

-- Get there early – There will be less people on the floor and you will get more attention from suppliers
+- Get there early – There will be fewer people on the floor and you will get more attention from suppliers

 - Talk to the most senior person – I try to at least meet a sales director or manager as they have more decision making power

-- Take and early/late lunch to avoid the lines
+- Take an early/late lunch to avoid the lines

 - Avoid the afternoon of the last day – Everyone will be closing down and not in the mood to talk business